I provide visual effects services focused on realism, continuity, and shot integrity.

 Targeted VFX Cleanup

-Some shots remain usable but are compromised by specific visual distractions discovered during post-production.
+Some shots remain usable but are impacted by specific visual distractions discovered during post-production.

-This service focuses on removing those distractions while preserving the natural realism of the image.
+This service focuses on removing those distractions while preserving the natural realism of the shot.

-Cleanup work is applied with restraint to ensure that performance, lighting, texture, and the photographic qualities of the footage remain intact.
+Cleanup work is applied with creative discernment to ensure that performance, lighting, texture, and the photographic qualities of the footage remain intact.

 Common cleanup examples include: